See all our Oak Stock

 This vertical grain means that boards will have maximum potential for stability.
 This is due to an absence or relative absence of curve/growth ring in the thickness therefore the absence of tension and/or compression inherent in the growth rings that act on boards to cause cupping.

-We choose not to saw entire logs by the quarter sawn method but instead our T&T*** sawmilling produces a number of quarter sawn boards near the centre of every log which allows us to select for quarter sawn boards but also select for varying strengths of fabulous grain pattern that occurs in outer and crown boards.
+We select particular logs to saw by the traditional quarter sawn method and of course our T&T*** sawmilling produces a number of quarter sawn boards near the centre of every boule.
+Sawing both methods allows us to select for the super wide quarter sawn boards that occur in boules whilst maintaining the ability to select for varying strengths of the fabulous grain pattern that occurs in outer and crown boards.

 The best of both worlds!